somiandras/python-yahoo-finance-download/README.md

 For the Yahoo Finance API changes read __c0redumb's__ [description](https://github.com/c0redumb/yahoo_quote_download).

-#### get_series(ticker, data_type[, start_date])
+#### get_series(ticker, data_type, start_date)

 Returns the csv data for the specified data type (history, div or split) from the specified start date.
-Start date has to be a datetime object, it defaults to 20 years before today.
+Start date has to be a datetime object.

 #### get_all_data(ticker[, start_date])

 Returns an iterator of all the three data types.
-Start date has to be a datetime object, it defaults to 20 years before today.
+Start date has to be a datetime object, defaults to same day 20 years before.

 Any comments and suggestions are welcome.